cwendorf/Sourcebook/R/data-analysis/onesample.md

 ### Obtaining Inferential Statistics

-Test the mean difference for statistical significance and Type the following to get its confidence interval.
+Test the mean difference for statistical significance and get its confidence interval.

 ```{r}
 t.test(Outcome,mu=7)